genellann/Signals/README.md

     removeAllSignals(key = null)

 ### Ways to use the Signals library

+#### Singleton
-The Signals library is meant to be used as a singleton that can be accessed from anywhere in the code base at any time.
+A great way to use the Signals library is as a singleton.
+A singleton means there is only ever one instance of a class.
+The class can be accessed from anywhere in the code base at any time.

-The Signals library is basically a house where all your signal instances live.
+The Signals library is not exported as a singleton.
+You can make it a singleton by creating a wrapper for it, like so:

+    Wrapper {
+        constructor() {
+            this = new Signals();
+        }
+    }
+    new Wrapper();

+    SomeClass {
+        someFunc() {
+            Wrapper.registerSignal(...);
+        }
+    }

+A benefit to using a wrapper like this is that you are free to make other Signals instances elsewhere in your code base because it is the wrapper that is the singleton, not the Signals library itself.

-If you are changing game states, you will want to create your Signals singleton on the game object.
+The problem in Phaser is that singletons like this are destroyed between states.
+So if you are switching states, you will want to use one of the next two options.

+#### Local Instance
+A local instance of the Signals library looks like this:

+    MyClass {
+        myFunc() {
+            this.signals = new Signals();
+        }
+    }

+You will want to be purposeful about where you put your signals instances and how many you have.

+#### On the Game object (recommended)
-Usually, every class in a Phaser game has access to the this.game instance.
+If you are looking for near global access to a Signals library instance, a great place to put it is on the Phaser game instance.
+Usually, every class in a Phaser code base has access to the _this.game_ instance.

+Another benefit here is that you will not need to create a new Signals instance with every new state your game enters because this.game object persists through the entire lifetime of your application.

     class MyClass {

         myFunc() {

+            // You will most likely want to instantiate signals early on, like in your Game.js or a Boot or Load class.

             this.game.signals = new Signals();
         }
     }